Unofficial Abertay University Latex Templates ⌨

 The publicly available GitHub repository currently contains templates for the following courses:

-- Essay template for CMP506 Computer Security “The Laws Relating to Cyber Security”
+- Essay template for Abertay CMP506 Computer Security “The Laws Relating to Cyber Security”

-- Court report template for CMP507 Digital Forensics Masters “John Doe Case Study”
+- Court report template for Abertay CMP507 Digital Forensics Masters “John Doe Case Study”

 I will update this repository as I go.
-I believe that even the outlines of the documents can be useful even for any future students, including those writing in another text processing software.
+I believe that even the outlines of the documents can be useful even for any future students who just want to get an idea for the structure, including those writing in another text processing software.

 I hope my LaTeX templates are useful for your own term papers at Abertay.